 So, this is how to undo a traffic jam.
 I’ve done it over one hundred times as a long-haul driver.
 And so has nearly every trucker who’s put in as many miles.
 Whether they remember it or not.

 So, the first thing you need to know is that once you hit a jam, there’s absolutely nothing you can do to change it.
 Accept it.
 Don’t fight it.
 Unless you’re one of these assholes who’s going to try and pass everybody on the shoulder.
 In which case, Hell has a special place waiting for you, buddy.
 Which, hopefully, you’ll get to sometime before you’re able to sleaze your way back into traffic.

 But the one and only thing you need to do, upon finding yourself at the back end of a traffic jam, is start creating space.
 That’s it.
 What causes a traffic jam is not the presence of too many cars, trucks, buses or motorcycles trying to enter into an area of limited space at a single time.
 This slows everybody down, but it doesn’t cause the jam.
 It’s the people who won’t let them merge before they’ve come to a complete stop.
 Multiplied by the hundreds.

 All you need to do is slow down or start shifting lanes whenever you see the opportunity.
-Believe it or not, that second one creates instant, sizable space for others and is the one time—according to Galileo’s law of projectile motion—you won’t necessarily have to decrease your speed.
+Believe it or not, the latter creates instant, sizable space for others and is the one time—according to Galileo’s law of projectile motion—you won’t necessarily have to decrease your speed.

 Look, eventually you either let them in, or you make someone behind you let them in.
 It’s going to happen.
 Those people are going to enter your personal space.
 But what I guarantee you don’t realize is that if everyone attempted to do what you’re doing—i.e. be an asshole—it would lead to the greatest possible amount of time needed to unclog whatever size jam you’re experiencing.
 And make everybody the most pissed off they could possibly be.